n7space/asn1scc.IDE/docs/index.md

  * Installed [Qt Creator](https://www.qt.io/download) release.

 ## ASN1SCC requirements
-Many features of plugin depends on [ASN1SCC](https://github.com/ttsiodras/asn1scc) compiler.
-It is distributed along with plugin itself, or plugin can be configured to use user-provided one.
+Many features of the plugin depends on [ASN1SCC](https://github.com/ttsiodras/asn1scc) compiler.
+It is distributed along with the plugin itself.
+IDE can also be configured to use user-provided compiler version.
 ASN1SCC is F#/.NET based, so to run it system requires:
   * `mono` package on Linux
   * .NET Framework 4.6 on Windows (preinstalled in Windows 10 and newer)